city

 How Does Diabetes Affect My Eyes?

 Diabetes can affect the eye in several different ways.
-Large changes in blood sugars can rapidly change the glasses prescription or cause a clouding of the lens inside of the eye, sometimes referred to as a cataract.
+For example, large changes in blood sugars can rapidly change your glasses prescription or cause a clouding of the lens inside of the eye, sometimes referred to as a cataract.
 Additionally, the blood vessels inside your eye can change leading to a condition called diabetic retinopathy.
+Below, we’ll discuss these and other conditions you can experience as a result of diabetes.

 Diabetic Retinopathy

 Diabetic retinopathy can be a vision-threatening complication of diabetes.
-Over time high blood sugars lead to changes in the blood vessels inside the eye.
-These changes can lead to fluid leaving the blood vessels and building up in the retina, called diabetic macular edema.
-This is the commonest cause of vision loss in diabetes.
+Over time, high blood sugar can lead to changes in the blood vessels inside the eye.
+These changes can lead to fluid leaving the blood vessels and building up in the retina.
+This is the most common cause of vision loss in diabetes.
 In more severe diabetic eye disease the blood vessel changes can prevent the eye from getting enough oxygen or lead to bleeding inside of the eye, called vitreous hemorrhage.

 Diabetic Macular Edema

-As the blood vessels change they can become leaky and fluid can leak out from the blood vessels and cause the retina to become swollen, a condition called diabetic macular edema.
+As the blood vessels change, they can become leaky and fluid can leak out from the blood vessels and cause the retina to become swollen, a condition called diabetic macular edema.
 This can lead to blurring of central and reading vision.
-Fortunately, this is often treatable with eye injections or laser surgery.
+Fortunately, this is often treatable with eye injections or laser surgery- contact Discover Vision Centers to learn more.

 Glaucoma

-Globally, glaucoma is the second leading cause of blindness, and people living with diabetes are 40% more likely to develop glaucoma, a condition characterized by increased pressure in the eye and that if left untreated can cause blindness.
+Globally, glaucoma is the second leading cause of blindness, and people living with diabetes are 40% more likely to develop glaucoma, a condition characterized by increased pressure in the eye that, if left untreated, can cause blindness.
 The increased pressure damages ocular blood vessels and nerves.

-Diabetes can lead to two different types of glaucoma: open-angle glaucoma or angle-closure glaucoma.
+Diabetes can lead to two different types of glaucoma: open-angle glaucoma and angle-closure glaucoma.

 Open-angle glaucoma is the most common type of glaucoma and occurs slowly over the patient’s lifetime.
 Diabetic glaucoma symptoms include a loss of peripheral vision.
 Often, the patient doesn’t realize they have this condition until damage to the optic nerve is severe and they are at risk of going blind.